-When new or improved installations are being planned, an average lux reading of at least 180 should be provided.
+When new or improved installations are being planned, the lighting procured must meet BS 12193 Class 2 and have an average lux reading of at least 200.

 1.13 Public Address System

 A public address system is not compulsory for this grade but clubs must be mindful that it may be necessary to convey information to spectators in the event of an emergency.